 Method Social Security - Contact Information CALL 1-800-772-1213 Calls to this number are free.
-Available 7:00 a.m. to 7:00 p.m., Monday through Friday.
+Available Monday - Friday from 7 a.m. to 7 p.m.
 You can use Social Security's automated telephone services to get recorded information and conduct some business 24 hours a day.

-Method Social Security - Contact Information

-TTY 1-800-325-0778

-This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
+TTY 1-800-325-0778 This number requires special telephone equipment and is only for people who have difficulties with hearing or speaking.
 Calls to this number are free.
-Available 7:00 a.m. to 7:00 p.m., Monday through Friday.

-WEBSITE https://www.ssa.gov
+Available Monday - Friday from 7 a.m. to 7 p.m.
+WEBSITE www.ssa.gov

-SECTION 6 Medicaid (a joint Federal and state program that helps with medical costs for some people with limited income and resources)
+SECTION 6 Medicaid (a joint federal and state program that helps with medical costs for some people with limited income and resources)

-Medicaid is a joint Federal and state government program that helps with medical costs for certain people with limited incomes and resources.
+Medicaid is a joint federal and state government program that helps with medical costs for certain people with limited incomes and resources.